We are on the road. To travel as far as we can into the lands of northern Greece. To see what we can see, find what we can find.

-We set out on the path, shepherded by a hard sun straight above.
+We set out on the path, shepherded by a hard sun straight above us.

 A fast moving tortoise comes from the undergrowth and keeps pace with us a while.
-The scalding heat at the top of the gorge is slowly replaced, however, as we lower ourselves, cautiously, into the bath of thick green trees, bush and shrub below.
+The scalding heat at the top of the gorge is slowly replaced, however, as we lower ourselves, cautiously, into the bath of thick green trees, bush and shrub in the valley below.

 Then, as we start on the 10 or so kilometres walk from Monodendri to the village of Vikos along the base of the gorge, we are annoyingly thrown upwards again.
 And then down again, to the chaos of boulders at the bottom.
 And then up again, and then down again…

 The path takes many different forms: sometimes clearly laid out, sometimes requiring sheer guess work.
 Fallen trees need to be vaulted; a rope is left to haul ourselves up a rock face.

 All the time the bleached stones of the empty river bed act as a weaving guide.